Trat province: Geography

 The province covers a land area of 2917 km2.

 The total forest area is 899 km2 or 31.4 percent of provincial area.

 The Cardamom mountain range forms the boundary to Cambodia in the east of the province, where Trat has borders with three Cambodian provinces: Battambang, Pursat, and Koh Kong.

-The third biggest island of Thailand is the province's Ko Chang (after Phuket and Ko Samui).
+The third biggest island of Thailand (after Phuket and Ko Samui) is the province's Ko Chang.
 The island and more than 40 surrounding smaller islands form the Mu Ko Chang Marine National Park.

 Other islands of the province include Ko Kham, Ko Mak, and Ko Phi.

 National parks

 There are two national parks, along with five other national parks, make up region 2 (Si Racha) of Thailand's protected areas.